Skip to content

 1. Each student must acquire and read How to Read Literature Like a Professor by Thomas C. Foster.
 The text will help introduce the student to the skills and ideas necessary to be successful in the AICE Literature course.
 Being able to “unlock” the “hidden meaning” in fictional works for poetry and prose is an essential skill that allows students to perform the tasks required on the AICE Lit exam.
 You may be able to get this book from one of your friends who just graduated!

-1. Bring your copy of Pride and Prejudice to class on the first day of school—and be prepared for a reading quiz!
+2. Bring your copy of The Overstory to class on the first day of school—and be prepared for a reading quiz!

 Assigned Text: How to Read Literature Like a Professor by Thomas C. Foster